Gheorghe Zamfir: Career

 Zamfir came to the public eye when he was approached by Swiss ethnomusicologist Marcel Cellier, who extensively researched Romanian folk music in the 1960s.
 The composer Vladimir Cosma brought Zamfir with his pan flute to Western European countries for the first time in 1972 as the soloist in Cosma's original music for the movie Le grand blond avec une chaussure noire.
 The movie received several awards, including the Top Foreign Film from the National Board of Review in 1973.
 Zamfir continued to perform as a soloist in movie soundtracks by composers Francis Lai, Ennio Morricone and many others.
 Largely through television commercials where he was billed as "Zamfir, Master of the Pan Flute", he introduced the folk instrument to a modern audience and revived it from obscurity.

 In 1966, Zamfir was appointed conductor of the "Ciocîrlia Orchestra", one of the most prestigious state ensembles of Romania, destined for concert tours abroad.
 This created the opportunity for composition and arranging.
-In 1969 he left Ciocîrlia and started his own taraf (small band) and in 1970 he had his first longer term contract in Paris.
+In 1969 he left Ciocîrlia and started his own taraf (small band) and in 1970 he had his first longer-term contract in Paris.
 Zamfir discovered the much greater freedom for artistic adventure.
-His taraf consisted of: Ion Drăgoi (violin), Ion Lăceanu (flutes), Dumitru Fărcaș (tarogato), Petre Vidrean (double bass) and Tony Iordache (cymbalum) all number one soloists in their country.
+His taraf consisted of: Ion Drăgoi (violin), Ion Lăceanu (flutes), Dumitru Fărcaș (tarogato), Petre Vidrean (double bass) and Tony Iordache (cymbalom) all number one soloists in their country.
 This taraf made some excellent recordings (CD Zamfir a Paris).
-He changed the composition of the band soon after: Efta Botoca (violin), Marin Chisar (flutes), Dorin Ciobaru and Pavel Cebzan (clarinet and tarogato), Vasile Pandelescu (accordion), Petre Vidrean (bass) and Pantelimon Stînga (cymbalum).
+He changed the composition of the band soon after: Efta Botoca (violin), Marin Chisar (flutes), Dorin Ciobaru and Pavel Cebzan (clarinet and tarogato), Vasile Pandelescu (accordion), Petre Vidrean (bass) and Pantelimon Stînga (cymbalom).
 It is said that this change was made to increase the command of Zamfir and have more artistic freedom.
 A turning point was the recording of Zamfir's composition "Messe pour la Paix" (Philips).
 His taraf joined a choir and a symphonic orchestra.
 This was evidence of the growing ambition.
 While the Philips recordings of that time were rather conservative, Zamfir preached revolution in the concert halls with daring performances.
 In 1977, he recorded "The Lonely Shepherd" with James Last.
 Zamfir put himself on the world map and since then his career became highly varied, hovering over classical repertoire, easy listening and pop music.

 Between 1976 and 1983, Zamfir had six albums peak within the Australian top 100 albums charts, with The Flutes of Pan, his best, peaking at number 26 in 1980.